mwhoffman/config/README.md

 and can be dropped from subsequent runs.

 > [!NOTE]
+> Why would you want to run `setup` more than once?
+As noted above I also use
+> this repository to keep dotfiles and configuration in sync between multiple
+> machines.
+However, using `git pull` to get upstream changes will only apply to
+> those files that have already been symlinked (and any removed files will now
+> be dead links).
+Running `setup` again will correct theses issues (as well as
+> install any additional packages as noted below).

+> [!IMPORTANT]
 > `setup` will also fail if any conflicts exist between the dotfiles and
 > pre-existing files in your home directory.
 These conflicts must either be
 > resolved manually, e.g. by deleting the pre-existing files or by _adopting_